Who We Are

-In 2015, PPM earned the second place national prize in the community chorus division of the American Prize competition.
+Princeton Pro Musica is truly honored to have been awarded a 2020 Citation of Excellence from the New Jersey State Council on the Arts.
 Over the past several seasons, Princeton Pro Musica has earned nationwide, statewide, and local recognition.
-In 2013 and 2014, PPM was named a finalist in the nationwide American Prize competition community chorus division.
+In 2015, PPM earned the second place national prize in the community chorus division of the American Prize competition after having been a finalist in each of the prior two years.
 In 2009, the ensemble was invited to perform at the ACDA Eastern Division conference in Philadelphia.
 Locally, PPM routinely garners high praise for performance of a wide variety of repertoire.

 In addition to the full symphonic chorus, Princeton Pro Musica includes a chamber chorus and contracts with professional orchestral musicians and professional vocal soloists.
 The chamber chorus maintains an active schedule of performances at retirement centers and community events and also performs in select subscription concerts.
 The orchestra is often featured in subscription concerts through performances of concertos, suites, overtures, and other orchestral repertoire.